 Tropical Rainforest Plants Information

-The world’s tropical rainforests are home to an incredible number of plant species.
-The Amazon Rainforest alone contains overs 40,000 plant species!
+The world’s tropical rainforests are home to an incredible number of plants.
+The Amazon Rainforest alone provides a habitat for over 40,000 plant species!

-The hot, humid climate in the world’s tropical regions provide ideal conditions for plant life.
+The hot, humid climate of the world’s tropical regions provide ideal conditions for plant life.

-However, there is a lot of competition for sunlight and nutrients.
-Plants have to adapt to find their place in the ecosystem.
+However, even in a rainforest there is competition for sunlight and nutrients; plants have to adapt to find their place in the ecosystem.

 In order to do this, some plants grow faster, some have bigger leaves, and others evolve better defences against predators.

-As we’ll find, some plants have co-evolved with particular animals, forming relationships in which without one, the other would not be able to survive.
+As we’ll find, some rainforest plants have even co-evolved with animals, forming relationships that are beneficial for both.

-In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are very dangerous … but usually only if you’re an insect!
+In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are even dangerous (if you’re an insect)!

 Tropical Rainforest Plants List

 Epiphytes are plants that live on other plants.
 They don’t have roots in the ground, and have evolved various strategies for obtaining water and nutrients.
 Sometimes a single tree can be home to many different epiphyte species, together weighing several tonnes.
 Epiphytes even grow on other epiphytes!

 Many of the plants in this tropical rainforest plants list are epiphytes.